hkolasani/goauth/README.md

 A Server side component that implements oAuth Resource Owner Password Flow (ideal for first party apps).

-It implements the following oAuth services:
+It implements the following oAuth services: <br>
-	- sign up a new User
+	- sign up a new User <br>
-	- get access and refresh tokens by posting username and password (grant_type = 'password').
+	- get access and refresh tokens by posting username and password (grant_type = 'password'). <br>
-	- get access token by posting refresh token ((grant_type = 'refresh_token')
+	- get access token by posting refresh token ((grant_type = 'refresh_token') <br>
-	- validate Access Token to gran access to data services.
+	- validate Access Token to gran access to data services.<br>

 It uses Hash with a Salt mechanism for storing encrypted passwords.
-Relies on GO 'crypt'
+Relies on GO 'crypt'<br>

 examples: